harvardartmuseums/api-docs/README.md

 ## Analysis

 Slice and dice the data any way you like at our expense with the `aggregation` parameter.
-You can ask for aggregations on every endpoint.
+You can ask for aggregations on every resource.
 They are the best way to gather statistics and analyze the data.
 The aggregration parameter accepts the structure and syntax of [Elasticsearch aggregations](http://www.elastic.co/guide/en/elasticsearch/reference/1.4/search-aggregations.html#_structuring_aggregations).
-Output from aggregations will appear as an additional array of data in the response.
+Output from aggregations will appear as an additional block of data in the response.

 ```shell
 http://api.harvardartmuseums.org/object?aggregation={"by_division":{"terms":{"field":"division"}}}